Home

 He already had to wear these plastic foot braces.
 Now he had to wear a big pair of shoes, as well.
 He had to admit, though, that he did feel safer when he wore them.

-Rarely, a longer leg brace is necessary.
+A longer leg brace may be necessary, however this is rare.
 If your knees have a tendency to buckle and give way, a leg brace may be used to keep it locked.

 Weakness at the hip and ankle may make the brace to heavy to wear.
 This would defeat the purpose of wearing.
 You want to use aides that will help conserve your energy.
 With a heavy leg brace, you would get more tired while walking instead of less.